abakabir/vagrant-openstack-1/README.md

 2. In the `Vagrantfile`, we setup all the NICs that the controllers and computes need.

-Vagrant does something special and adds in an extra NIC as eth0.
+**But,** Vagrant does something special and adds in an extra NIC as eth0.
 It uses this NIC to SSH into each machine.
 Director introspection and deployment expects eth0 to be the provisioning NIC, which causes issues.
 Here we remove the NIC added by Vagrant so introspection will work.

 ```shell
 # Detach vagrant-libvirt NIC on all nodes